Regulations in the European Union

 Spain

-Starting from July 1, 2018, all plastic bags must be charged for.
-The exception are ultra-lightweight bags (less than 15 µm thickness) which are primarily used for packaging loose food products (necessary to prevent food waste).
-Also excluded are thicker bags (50 µm or larger thickness) with a recycled plastic content of at least 70% promoting the use of recycled plastic.
-From 2020 on, thicker bags (50 µm or larger thickness) must have a recycled plastic content of at least 50%.
-In 2023, a ban on the sale of fruit and vegetables in plastic wrapping in supermarkets will come into effect.
-This is part of a decree drafted by Spain’s Ministry for Ecological Transition.
+Since July 1, 2018, all plastic bags must be charged for.
+The exception are ultra-lightweight bags (<15 µm) which are primarily used for packaging loose food products (necessary to prevent food waste).
+Also excluded are thicker bags (>50 µm) with a recycled plastic content of at least 70% promoting the use of recycled plastic.
+Since 2020, thicker bags (thickness >50 µm) must have a recycled plastic content of at least 50%.
+In 2023, Spain introduced a tax rate of €0.45/kg on non-reusable plastic packaging (e.g. plastic bags, tableware, lids, straws).

 Sweden